ultralytics/ultralytics/docs/en/guides/nvidia-jetson.md

 ### Comparison Chart

-Eventhough all model exports are working with NVIDIA Jetson, we have only included **PyTorch, TorchScript, TensorRT** for the comparison chart below because, they make use of the GPU on the Jetson and are guaranteed to produce the best results.
+Even though all model exports are working with NVIDIA Jetson, we have only included **PyTorch, TorchScript, TensorRT** for the comparison chart below because, they make use of the GPU on the Jetson and are guaranteed to produce the best results.
 All the other exports only utilize the CPU and the performance is not as good as the above three.
 You can find benchmarks for all exports in the section after this chart.

 <div style="text-align: center;">
     <img width="800" src="https://github.com/ultralytics/ultralytics/assets/20147381/202950fa-c24a-43ec-90c8-4d7b6a6c406e" alt="NVIDIA Jetson Ecosystem">